andrewbrg/rulepilot/README.md

 which the rule can be evaluated against which will result in all the possible outputs the rule can have.

-This is a useful feature when you want to know what inputs will result in a specific output, or what inputs will result in a specific output distribution, for example if a `RulePilot` rule is being used to evaluate what type of discount a user should get, you can use the introspection feature to tell the user what products, quantities, requirements, etc. they must fulfill in order to obtain each possible discount.
+This is a useful feature when you want to know what inputs will result in a specific output, or what inputs will result in a specific output distribution.

+For example if a `RulePilot` rule is being used to evaluate what type of discount a user should get, you can use the introspection feature to tell the user what products, quantities, requirements, etc. they must fulfill in order to obtain each possible discount.

+This is particularly useful when using some form of rule based configuration to drive the UI of an application.

 Taking a simple granular rule as an example: